Otto Roth: In communized Romania

 As recorded by Brînzeu, Roth had come to regard Groza as a "lunatic that should not be disturbed from his dreaming".
 However, he continued to argue that the Premier could balance British and American interests against the Soviets, and that he was the only pro-Western Romanian not to be tinged by fascist associations; he also recorded instances in which Groza was self-derisive and self-critical.
 During the process of nationalization, Groza's regime appointed Roth as a caretaker of Romitex (Timișoara's textile factory).
 He remained formally aligned with the pro-Soviet left, becoming vice president Romanian Society for Friendship with the Soviet Union in Timișoara (April 1946), where he also lectured in Hungarian (January 1947).
 In May 1947, shortly after visiting Budapest with Groza and witnessing that city's Romanian Culture Week, he gave his impressions in a lecture at Timișoara's PSDR offices.
 Brînzeu's diary describes Roth as having by then turned against communism, privately expressing his belief that only three people of the Eastern Bloc actually believed in the communist ideology, namely: Stalin, Tito, and Dimitrov.

 This transition ended with the proclamation of a Romanian communist republic in 1948.
 During that year, Roth voiced criticism of the regime's decision to marginalize and persecute Brudariu.
 As reported by Roland Roth, Otto described Brudariu as an asset, someone who could unify the intellectual left around the communist program.
 Majtényi last saw Roth at his and Groza's 50th high school reunion, which took place in Bucharest rather than Orăștie.
 Roth was already a sick man, at a time when his family had been stripped of its income by the results of nationalization.
 As Brînzeu reports, Roth wrote to Groza to ask for advice, but received in a return a "rather indifferent" letter.
 Groza also rejected Roth's ideas about organizing multicultural events in Orăștie, and would not commit to overseeing a publication of Brînzeu's memoirs.
 By 1954, Roth and Brînzeu had been placed under surveillance by Securitate agents, who monitored their correspondence.
+Otto Roth died in Timișoara on 22 April 1956 (rendered in some sources as 20 April).
+His burial at the Jewish Cemetery was attended by Groza, who was a pallbearer.